guybedford/require-css/README.md

 ```

 ### CSS Requiring
 * **CSS requiring** CSS is downloaded and injected into the page.
 Url path normalization of assets within the CSS file is managed.
+Imports are fully supported with the load callback.
 * **Fully compatible load callback** The plugin call is loaded once the CSS is downloaded and injected.
-This method works across all browsers and devices.
-It bypasses the `onload` support issues that make this a tricky problem otherwise (http://requirejs.org/docs/faq-advanced.html#css).
+This method works across all browsers and devices using a hybrid `<style>` and `<link>` tag approach.
-* **Cross-domain CSS** Cross-domain CSS is loaded with the use of a `<link>` tag, but build and onload support are not provided for these - the callback fires instantly.
+* **Cross-domain CSS support** Cross-domain CSS is by default loaded with `<link>` tag support, but can also be set to `<style>` loading if the environment is configured for CORS.

 ### CSS Building
 * **CSS builds** When run as part of a build with the RequireJS optimizer, `css!` dependencies are automatically inlined into the built layer within the JavaScript, fully compatible with layering.
 CSS injection is performed as soon as the layer is loaded.